 With a probe capable of running solid samples.

 Supported and funded in part by Prof. Evgueni Kovriguine.

 Facilities for Teaching

-The Todd Wehr Chemistry building has newly renovated labs, with outstanding teaching facilities.
-General chemistry labs contain MeasureNet workstations which are outfitted with a variety of chemical probes for data acquisition, and each lab is outfitted with smart podiums and projection systems.
+The Todd Wehr Chemistry Building has newly renovated labs and outstanding teaching facilities.
+General Chemistry labs contain MeasureNet workstations that are outfitted with a variety of chemical probes for data acquisition, and each lab has smart podiums and projection systems.
 Organic labs feature individual hoods for each student.
-All of our research instrumentation is available for use by undergraduates, in the classroom and in research.
+All of our research instrumentation is available for use by undergraduates in the classroom and in research.

 Access to the Raynor Memorial Libraries resource catalog is available from numerous computers in the chemistry building.
-Free, unlimited computer time is available to students and faculty across campus including the Raynor Memorial Libraries.
-In addition, there are many state-of-the-art PCs throughout the chemistry department, and our faculty, staff and students have access to the high-speed University Computer Cluster (Pere).
+Free, unlimited computer time is available to students and faculty across campus at the Raynor Memorial Libraries and there are many state-of-the-art PCs throughout the Chemistry Department.
+Our faculty, staff and students also have access to the high-speed University Computer Cluster (Pere).